-Prerequisites: NUTR 1106 or 2211 and BUSI 1112 or permission of the instructor
+Prerequisites: NUTR 2211 or equivalent and 0.5 unit of BUSI, or permission of the instructor

 A study of the theory, policies, and practices applied to the successful management of quantity food service systems.
 Based on a systems perspective, topics include menu development, procurement, production, distribution and quality improvement.
 A recognized management level safe food handling certification program is incorporated in this course.